ytimyno/checkov/checkov/dockerfile/extra_checks/extra_test/runme.md

 checkov -d images/ --external-checks-dir ../../extra_checks --framework dockerfile -c CKV_DOCKER_LABEL_CHECK

-if I try, from the directory I am located in when running checkov, to open a file called containerfile_labels.json which is a dictionary similar to this, but if none exists, use the default
+If I try, from the directory I am located in when running checkov, to open a file called containerfile_labels.json which is a dictionary similar to this, but if none exists, use the default

 {
     "maintainer": {